An essay on the essence of Marcel Proust’s literary effort in “In Search of Lost Time”

 - a Bildungsroman (coming-of-age story) in the tradition of Goethe’s Wilhelm Meister and others, at the end of which the author not only discovers (or in the case of Wilhelm Meister abandons) his very own poetic calling but also acts on it?
 (Yes, but why then the extensive Swann-Odette-excursion, and why then the intense detailing of almost everything in the narrator’s life)

 So there is quite a bit to be said in favor of almost each of the points mentioned above.
 But in the humble opinion of Noah denkt™ none of these hypothesis go straight to the heart of Marcel Proust’s literary effort and capture the essence of what his work it ultimately about.

-IF IT IS NOT ALL OF THE ABOVE, WHAT IS IT THEN?
+IF IT IS NOT EXACTLY ONE OF THE ABOVE, WHAT IS IT THEN?

 It only became clear to us what Marcel Proust is really conveying here when we stumbled on the following account of C.G.
 Jung’s near-death experience.
 Here is the key part of the pertaining text:

 During his heart attack in 1944, C.G.
 Jung suffered repeated states of unconsciousness during which he experienced visions of unbelievable intensity and beauty.
 These images that occurred to him were so powerful that he felt close to death. (…) Similar to the descriptions of Hampe, Jung’s experiences were completely real. (…) In his Memoirs he explains: “I had the feeling as if all previous things would be stripped off of me … But something remained: because it was as if I had everything that I had ever lived and done, everything that had happened to me, now with me … I consisted of my story and had the feeling that it was me. ” […. ]